NOTE: Analysis is mixed in with the relation of

 (59) Cooper looks from him

 standing in a distant corner before the drapes.
-Phillip gestures for him
+Gerard gestures for him

 to come to him.
 (61) Cooper rises.
-(62) Phillip passes through the drapes.
+(62) Gerard passes through the drapes.
 Cooper

 crosses the room and follows him through the drapes.

 (63) They are then both in the Red Room corridor.
-As they come toward the viewer, Phillip draws back the curtains on screen left and Cooper passes through them.
+As they come toward the viewer, Gerard draws back the curtains on screen left and Cooper passes through them.